icarooliv/scrapex/README.md

 ## Rationale and improvements

-Here I discuss some thoughts and decisions that I've had during this challenge.
+Here I discuss some thoughts and decisions that I had during this challenge.

 ### What was my design strategy?